ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 If you want to clone your volume and use it independently from the original volume, see [Creating and managing independent duplicate volumes](/docs/FileStorage?topic=FileStorage-duplicatevolume).

-If you want to clone your volume and have the ability to refresh the duplicate on demand, see [Creating and managing dependent duplicate volumes](/docs/FileStorage?topic=FileStorage-dependentduplicate).
+If you want to clone your volume and be able to refresh the duplicate on demand, see [Creating and managing dependent duplicate volumes](/docs/FileStorage?topic=FileStorage-dependentduplicate).

 ## Identifying {{site.data.keyword.filestorage_short}} volumes on the invoice
 {: #findstorageinvoice}